Roger Mowry Tavern

 The Roger Mowry Tavern, also known variously as the Roger Mowry House, Olney House and Abbott House, was a historic stone ender house, built around 1653, in Providence, Rhode Island.
 Roger Mowry was a constable and operated the only tavern in the town.
 The tavern also served as a government meeting place, church, and jail.
 It was originally constructed as a 1 1/2-story single room house with a chamber upstairs.
 By 1711 the house was expanded with a two-story lean-to by 1711.
-At unknown later date, the top of the roof of the original house was raised up further.
-The original portion of the house was restored by Norman Isham by 1895.
+At an unknown later date, the top of the roof of the original house was raised up further.
+The original portion of the house was restored by Norman Isham in 1895.
 The Roger Mowry Tavern was the oldest house in Providence until it was demolished in 1900.

 Roger Mowry

 The first American records of Roger Mowry appear in Boston, Massachusetts.
 On May 18, 1631, a document stated Mowry's desire to be a freeman.
 Mowry would move to Plymouth and later Salem before arriving in Providence, Rhode Island.
 Mowry lived in Salem between 1636 and 1649, with his wife Mary, the eldest daughter of John Johnson of Roxbury.
 In 1637, Mowry acquired 50 acre of land some two miles from the Salem settlement and built his house on the lot which was to be the corner of Essex and Flint Street.
 About 1653, Mowry constructed a house which would come to be known as the Roger Mowry Tavern.
 In 1655, Mowry became a freeman in Providence and resided there until his death on January 5, 1666.
 Records show that Roger Mowry was the tavernkeeper and constable.
 A family monument lists Mowry as having twelve children, with one child, Benjamin, reportedly having been found and baptized by Mowry.